-Ricotta salata, artichokes, cherry tomatoes, basil, and parsley—this cold penne salad, adapted from Efisio Farris, sets the mood for a Mediterranean summer idyll.
+In the same food family, this cold penne salad, adapted from Efisio Farris, sets the mood for a Mediterranean summer idyll with ricotta salata, artichokes, cherry tomatoes, basil, and parsley.
 Get our Sardinian Pasta Salad recipe.

-Twisty, dense gemelli pasta is the perfect vehicle to match with canned chickpeas, capers, diced cucumber, crumbled feta, and a mix of fresh parsley and dill.
+Twisty, dense gemelli pasta is just the right vehicle to match with canned chickpeas, capers, diced cucumber, crumbled feta, and a mix of fresh parsley and dill.
 It’s breezy, light, and summery.
 Get our Pasta Salad with Chickpeas, Feta, and Dill recipe.

 Orzo makes for a light, loose, and almost fluffy-textured pasta salad.
 This one combines cherry tomatoes with cucumber, scallions, toasted pine nuts, and lots of fresh herbs.
 Get our Orzo Salad with Tomatoes and Pine Nuts recipe.